A list of 16 useful 3D printable camera accessories for photographers to print various pieces of photography-related equipment.

 11. Screen Hood

-That being said, almost every camera in the world can be equipped with a 3D printable hood if you look around enough!
+Some camera screens are just horrible and don’t allow you to see anything under direct sunlight.
+That being said, almost every camera in the world can be equipped with a 3D printable hood if you search thoroughly!

 12. Lens Cap Holder

 Are you a professional photographer with a lot of lenses?
-If yes, then you already know how much a lens cap holder comes in handy.
+If yes, then you already know how handy a lens cap holder can be.
+Fortunately, 3D printers allow you to print attractive holders in whatever color and material you desire.

 13. Go Pro Bike Mount

-Worry not, because there are printable bike mounts that replace the stem cap and allow you to install any Go-Pro camera.
+Thinking of getting a bike mount for your GoPro but don’t have the necessary funds?
+Worry not, because there are printable bike mounts that replace the stem cap and allow you to install any GoPro camera.

 14. Glidecam

+Want to be able to shoot steady shots without investing heavily in those Glidecams?
+Worry not.
 All you need is a pole and a counterweight.
-Just 3D print a gimbal and you have a Glidecam at your disposal.
+Simply 3D print a gimbal, and you’ll have a Glidecam at your disposal.

 15. SD Card Holders